GutiX/universal/testData/solutions/solutionsDescription/com_ilunion_cloud4firefox.md

 One user profiles with a set of Needs & Preferences have been provided in order to properly perform the tests.
 These user profiles have as follows:

+### Firefox1
+NP set located at universal's testData/preferences/firefox1.json

+  * When logging in, Firefox browser should show high contrast theme with the background black and the foreground yellow, the font size large and a line height of 250%.
+  * When logging out, default settings will be restored.

-### Firefox
+### Firefox2
-NP set located at universal's testData/preferences/firefox.json
+NP set located at universal's testData/preferences/firefox2.json

-  * When logging in, Firefox browser should be started automatically and you should see the magnification theme.
+  * When logging in, Firefox browser should show with the magnification active expanded a 250%, the cursor size large and the font face Courier.
   * When logging out, default settings will be restored.